SafakSahinn/MeyawoPortfolio/README.md

 # Project Overview
- Dynamic CV Website with admin panel
+ -This project quickly create a CV site with an admin panel.

+-This project is combined with the Db First approach, thus managing database design and developments together, increasing efficiency and making maintenance easier.